0aoq/.evext/README.md

 ## Usage

+1. Create a `.env` file in the root directory of your project with the "CONTROL_ALPHABET" variable set to the alphabet you want to use.
+It must include all lowercase characters, all upercase characters, numbers 1-9, a space character, and any special characters you want to use.
-1. Run `./scripts/install.ps1` to install the required dependencies from NPM.
+2. Run `./scripts/install.ps1` to install the required dependencies from NPM.
-2. Run `./scripts/test.ps1` to test the protocol.
+3. Run `./scripts/test.ps1` to test the protocol.

 <!-- ## Thanks To